Technical Question Answering across Tasks and Domains: Introduction

 To address the aforementioned challenges, we propose a novel deep transfer learning framework that explores knowledge \underline{trans}fer across \underline{t}asks and \underline{d}omains (TransTD).
 TransTD consists of two components: TransT (knowledge transfer across tasks) and TransD (knowledge transfer across domains).
 TransTD jointly learns snippet prediction (reading comprehension) task and matching prediction (document retrieval) task simultaneously, applying it on both general domain QA and target domain QA.

 To address the first challenge of non-factoid QAs, TransT leverages a joint learning model that directly ranks all predicted snippets by reading each pair of query and candidate document.
 It optimizes matching prediction and snippet prediction in parallel.
 Compared to two-stage retrieve-then-read methods that only read most semantically related documents, TransT considers potential snippets in every candidate document.
 When jointly training these two tasks, snippet prediction pays attention to local correspondence and matching prediction helps understand the semantic relationship from a global perspective, allowing the multi-head attentions in BERT-based encoders to jointly attend to information from different representation subspaces at different positions.
 Besides, the weights of two training objectives can be dynamically learned to pay more attention on the more difficult task when training different data samples.
-Meanwhile, predicting snippets in all candidate documents is non-trivial since negative samples are much more than positive samples, leading to severe ranking difficulties.
-Our model has a novel snippet ranking function that uses snippet prediction to obtain an alignment score and linearly combines it with the matching prediction score.
-So, TransT is more effective in finding correct answers than two-stage methods due to the semantic gap in non-factoid QAs, making answers not only appear in the most semantically aligned document.

 To address the second challenge of learning with limited data, TransD leverages a deep transfer learning model to transfer knowledge from general domain QAs to technical domain QAs.
 General domain QA dataset like SQuAD has a much larger data size and a similar task setting (i.e., snippet prediction).
 Though knowledge is different between two domains, by learning the ability to answer questions in general domains, the model can quickly adapt and learn efficiently when changing into a new domain, reflected in faster convergence and better performance.
 Transfer learning helps avoid overfitting on technical QAs with limited size of data.
 Specifically, our model first applies the multi-task joint learning in general domain QAs (SQuAD), then transfers model parameters to initialize the training in the target domain QAs (TechQA), making knowledge transfer across domains to address data limitation.